kormoi/dbtasker/README.md

 8. Drop Column
 9. Database structure as JSON Object

 You can control dropping databases, tables, or columns using boolean flags.
-DbTasker supports multiple aliases for each option.
+DBTASKER supports multiple aliases for each option.

 #### Drop Database